IAmJonoBo/n00plicate/docs/security/security-compliance-framework.md

 # Security and Compliance Framework

-Enterprise-grade security and compliance strategies for the Mimic design system, covering token security,\
+Enterprise-grade security and compliance strategies for the n00plicate design system, covering token security,\
 supply chain protection, vulnerability management, and regulatory compliance.

 ## Table of Contents